Master of Science in Physician Assistant Degree Program

 Simulation Experience

-During your first year in our accredited PA program, you will spend the majority of your time in our state-of-the-art Interprofessional Simulation and Innovation Center (ISIC) to complement your classroom experience.
-Using our cutting-edge standardized patient mannequins, you will learn essential skills needed for physician assistants to practice across all specialties in medicine.
+During your first year in our accredited PA program, you will spend time in our state-of-the-art Interprofessional Simulation and Innovation Center (ISIC) to complement your classroom experience.
+Using our cutting-edge high-fidelity patient simulators, you will learn essential skills needed for physician assistants to practice across all specialties in medicine.
 Some of the techniques you will practice alongside peers and faculty in the ISIC include:

 • Monitoring vitals